COUNTER ARGUMENTATION

-Unlike direct refutation, a specific “argumentation vs. counter-argumentation” situation occurs when the refutation is reciprocal and indirect:
+In contrast to direct refutation, a specific “argumentation vs. counter-argumentation” situation occurs when the refutation is reciprocal and indirect:

 — Speaker S1 argues for proposition M.

-The argumentation / counter-argumentation structure may correspond to an emerging argumentative situation, or to the moments when the participants present and argue their position without considering the antagonist’s proposal, which can occur at any time in a concrete argumentative situation.
+The argumentation / counter-argumentation structure can correspond to an emerging argumentative situation, or to the moments when the participants present and argue their position without considering the antagonist’s proposal, which can occur at any time in a concrete argumentative situation.

 So far, in my view, not only [Putnam] has not justified his positions, but he has not been able to clarify what these positions are.
 The fact that even such an outstanding philosopher fails to do so, may allow us to conclude that…